Juba (sniper): Third and fourth videos

 In December 2007, "Juba - The Baghdad Sniper 3" was released on the Internet.
-The production quality of the video was improved from Islamic Army's previous releases; the video was made available in nine languages.
+The production quality of the video had improved from Islamic Army's previous releases; the video was made available in nine languages.
 This video also refers to a website that is supposedly connected to the Juba character.
 In 2008, "Juba - The Baghdad Sniper 4" was released on the Internet and on that website.

 In popular culture

 Juba is the basis for the expert insurgent sniper character codenamed "Mustafa" in the war film American Sniper.

 Juba is referenced multiple times in the 2017 war film The Wall.